awesomeSBOM/awesome-sbom/README.md

 ### Security Tools

 - [bomber](https://github.com/devops-kung-fu/bomber) - bomber is an application that scans SBoMs for security vulnerabilities.
+- [NTIA Conformance Checker](https://github.com/spdx/ntia-conformance-checker) - Check SPDX SBOM for NTIA minimum elements
+- [sbom-scorecard](https://github.com/eBay/sbom-scorecard) - Generate a score for your sbom to understand if it will actually be useful.

 ## Articles and Blogs